-My beloved reader, have you heard of a great man called George F. Handel?
+My beloved reader, have you ever heard of a great man called George F. Handel?
 If you haven't, let me civilize you a little by informing you that he is one of the greatest classical music composers ever to grace this planet.
 He flourished as a musician in the 18th century and his music still lives on to this day.

 Personally, I have come to love listening to Handel whose some of his music I have saved in my laptop.
 The music of Handel is of such sublime beauty and purity that I am now of the opinion that he just discovered it; that it has always existed as part of the inner beauty of the universe waiting to be revealed.

 Of all the hundreds of pieces of music that Handel composed, my all time favourite is I Know That My Redeemer Liveth which is part of the famous oratorio known as The Messiah.
 I sometimes play that song on my piano keyboard again and again which tells of how greatly I love it.